MrXiaoM/RPGItems-reborn/README.md

 * More friendly and developer comfortably help command
 * More friendly Chinese translation with color
 * Read-only mode
+* Redirect `items` data folder
 * BungeeCord notice read-only server to reload
 * Register sub-command into `/rpgitem`
+* High playability Factor system
+* More interesting preset powers, conditions and triggers
+* Link with more plugins

 ## Languages